Energy, Natural Resources and the Environment

 - Strategic responses to more competitive energy and natural resource markets

 - Environmental impact of business and government decisions

 Upon successful completion the student will be able to:

-- Will have insight in theories, models, tools and methodologies for analyzing the energy and resource sector.
+- Will have insight in theories, models, tools and methodologies for analysing the energy and resource sector.

-- Can demonstrate knowledge about theoretical models for analyzing the energy and resource sector
+- Can demonstrate knowledge about theoretical models for analysing the energy and resource sector

 - Will be able to perform empirical and practical analysis of firms and industries within the energy and resource sector

-- Will have knowledge about theories and methodologies for analyzing questions relating to sustainability in any sector and industry
+- Will have knowledge about theories and methodologies for analysing questions relating to sustainability in any sector and industry

 - Will have understanding of the applicability and practical implementation and limitations of such models